kurotch321/https-to-http/README.md

 ## What is this?

-This is a simple server that simply redirects https to http.
+This is a simple server that simply redirects https to http. <br>
 For example: Accessing https://server.example.com/index.html will redirect to http://server.example.com/index.html.

 ## How to use